oiimrosabel/AuroraMuOSTheme/README.md

 This theme officially support muOS's grid layout for the "Explore" page.
 To do so, follow those steps :

-1. Obtain the icons archive, it's usually referred to as `AuroraConsoleIcons.zip`.
+1. Obtain the icons archive, it's usually referred to as `AuroraConsoleIcons.muxzip`.
 You can obtain it...
     * from the **Releases** page (see above)
     * alongside the generated zips if you opted for the manual way.
 Note that it will only be generated if you answered "**Yes**" or "**Both**" to the prompt at the start of the generation script.